Aegizz/Public-Reflection/Reflection.md

 Key length: 16 bytes (128 bits)
 Authentication tag: 16 bytes (128 bits).
 The authentication tag takes up the final 128 bits of the ciphertext.
 ```
-Appendix 3: MITM Attack Diagram
+**Appendix 3: MITM Attack Diagram**

 ![alt text](image.png)

+In this situation Client A and Client B want to connect and share secret information.
+The Malicious Server advertises Client C to Client A and Client D to Client B. If both clients connect to the malicious clients, the MITM can store the data will replaying it to each server without them knowing.
+This requires a little bit of social engineering to have the clients connect correctly or another vulnerability in the implementation but note it is still possible.

-Appendix 4: Documentation on Installing and Running the Code
+**Appendix 4: Documentation on Installing and Running the Code**
 ```
 # Implementation of Olaf-Neighbourhood Protocol for Tutorial 7